 Many people come to Havana, myself included, to dance salsa, see famous Cuban bands playing live, and to experience the amazing salsa clubs here.
 They are literally the most energetic clubs you will ever experience!
 I visited Cuba 4 times with my Cuban salsa teachers Osbanis & Anneta and in that time got to know all the best local dancing spots and clubs to catch the best Cuban bands play.

-This guide will not tell you where all the tourists go, who cannot dance a single step.
+Dancing salsa is one of the top things to do in Havana.
+But this guide will not tell you where all the tourists go, who cannot dance a single step.
 This is for people who are serious about salsa or are curious and committed to learn and try it out on the dance floor.
 It will tell you the places and parties where you can encounter everyday Cubans who come to dance and what you can expect from these places.
 Ahinama!